-As can be seen from Figure 4 and Figure 5, the probability of flow breakdown is starting to significantly increase beyond Points 2 and 3 within LOS D. Only effective active control as provided by managed motorway technology can keep operations at these points.
+As can be seen from Figure 1-4 and Figure 1-5, the probability of flow breakdown is starting to significantly increase beyond Points 2 and 3 within LOS D. Only effective active control as provided by managed motorway technology can keep operations at these points.
 Without control, increased demand will very quickly push the traffic state beyond Point 4.
 Any motorway with an expected Level of Service (LOS) beyond LOS C should operate as a managed facility to ensure Maximum Sustainable Flow Rates can be achieved if maximisation of productivity is an objective.
-Implementing managed operations needs to be considered in a corridor/network context and not just applied in isolation (refer also to VicRoads Managed Motorway Framework).
+Implementing managed operations needs to be considered in a corridor/network context and not just applied in isolation (refer also to (Gaffney et al., 2015)).